TableCheck-Labs/software-engineering-career-ladder/README.md

 - Increases their productivity skills by improving their knowledge of their IDE, hotkeys, and any tools that can increase productivity.
 - Should become fluent in testing best practice.
 - Capable of taking well-defined sub-tasks and completing these tasks.
+- Should be learning the art of providing solutions, not problems.

 #### Wisdom

 - Understands the company's mission, vision and [values](https://www.tablecheck.com/en/blog/ihibon/).